 - Access: Relatively easy, but requires caution.

-About 20 km from Bern, the Abandoned Psychiatric Hospital in Münsingen is an urbex site full of history.
-Built in the early 20th century, this facility once housed patients suffering from mental disorders.
-Today, the deserted buildings, abandoned rooms and dilapidated treatment rooms offer a fascinating and unsettling exploration experience.
+Located about 20 km from Bern, the abandoned Münsingen Psychiatric Hospital is an urban exploration site steeped in history.
+Built in the early 20th century, this institution once housed patients suffering from mental disorders.
+Today, the deserted buildings, abandoned rooms, and dilapidated treatment rooms offer a fascinating yet unsettling exploration experience.

 Site Features